Try it free

 The Log module reads log files, extracts relevant data (timestamps, severity, content, topological context), and prepares the logs for transmission.
 It handles common log file rotation techniques and auto-discovers log files.

 On Kubernetes, a OneAgent deployed on a node in Full-Stack mode can access node and OS logs.
-For containers, it monitors stdout and stderr.
+For containers, the Log module captures logs written to the stdout and stderr streams.
+Kubernetes stores these streams as files on the node, while the Log module picks them up and streams them to Dynatrace.
 For logs written inside a container filesystem, use a log shipper sidecar to redirect them to stdout/stderr so the Log module can pick them up.
-See Stream Kubernetes logs with Dynatrace Log Module for details.
+For details about remote log ingest configuration, see Log ingest rules.

 If a log file rotation compresses the rotated file immediately, the Log module can't read it.
 Immediate compression on rotation is an atypical setup and should be avoided.